rajesh604/fullwebsite/README.md

 # fullwebsite
-hello this a project to check my knowledge of javascript,css,html,express,nodejs,mongoose,mongodb,webpack usage
+hello this a project to check my knowledge of javascript,css,html,express,nodejs,mongoose,mongodb,webpack usage.